Cade Cunningham: High school career

-Cunningham attended Bowie High School in Arlington.
-Soon into his freshman season, he became a starter on the varsity team, which also featured Kyler Edwards.
+Cade Cunningham attended Bowie High School in Arlington.
+He became a starter on the varsity team early in his freshman season.
+The team also featured Kyler Edwards.
 Cunningham averaged 15.2 points, 6.4 rebounds, and 3.0 assists per game, helping Bowie reach the District 6A Region I final.
 He was subsequently named District 4-6A Newcomer of the Year.
 In December 2017, early in his sophomore season, he suffered an injury while attempting to dunk at a tournament in Houston.
 Cunningham finished the season averaging 18.8 points, 8.2 rebounds, and 5.3 assists per game.
 He was named District 4-6A co-most valuable player (MVP) and earned Texas Association of Basketball Coaches All-Region honors.

 Entering his junior year, Cunningham transferred to Montverde Academy, a school in Montverde, Florida with a successful basketball program.
 He chose Montverde, whose team was ranked number one in the country by USA Today, for its academics and coaching.
 On February 2, 2019, at the National Hoopfest tournament, Cunningham recorded 26 points, nine assists, and seven rebounds in a 76–51 win against Oak Hill Academy, one of the top high school teams nationally.
 By the end of his junior season, he was averaging 11.4 points, 5.7 rebounds, and 5.5 assists per game.
 Following the high school season, Cunningham was named Nike Elite Youth Basketball League (EYBL) MVP after averaging 25.1 points, 6.6 rebounds, and 5.2 assists per game for the Texas Titans in the EYBL regular season.
-He was teammates with Greg Brown and Mike Miles with the Titans.
+He was teammates with Greg Brown and Mike Miles Jr. with the Titans.

 For his senior season at Montverde, he was joined by many more top recruits, including five-star forwards Scottie Barnes and Day'Ron Sharpe.
 Many analysts regarded his team as one of the best in high school basketball history.
 Cunningham averaged 13.9 points, 6.4 assists and 4.2 rebounds per game, leading Montverde to a 25–0 record with an average margin of victory of 39 points.
 He played only 22 minutes per game due to the depth of his team.
 At the end of the season, Cunningham was honored as Mr. Basketball USA, Naismith Prep Player of the Year, and MaxPreps National Player of the Year.
 He was selected to play in the McDonald's All-American Game, Jordan Brand Classic, and Nike Hoop Summit, but all three games were canceled due to the COVID-19 pandemic.